V-2 rocket, Ultimate Vengeance Weapon

 |1945 - U.S. soldier examines a German V-2 rocket captured by the 1st Army in Bromskirchen, Germany.|

-The Russians also used the Nazi technology and some German scientists that they captured for their own space/missile program (they likely would claim it was all their own doing), and may have spied on the American program's progress as well.
+The Russians also used the German technology they managed to capture.
+They rounded up some German scientists for their own space/missile program (they likely would claim it was all their own doing), and may have spied on the American program's progress as well.

 |Examining a captured V2|